The Pillage of Rome (The Play)

 At the imperial court of Ravenna.

-Thou hast interrupted my leisure time, for this mundane revelation?
+Thou hast interrupted my leisure time for this mundane revelation?

-Perhaps, the eunuch hath a good point emperor!
+Perhaps the eunuch hath a point, Emperor.

-Art thou serious Olympius?
+Art thou serious, Olympius?

-That is a terrible possibility emperor!
+That is a terrible possibility, Emperor.

 The unseemly behaviour of the Goths can be tamed.

-He dareth to call himself, the mighty king of the Visigoths.
+He dareth to call himself the mighty king of the Visigoths.

-I agree, but let us not stain our hands with unnecessary blood, when we have mercenaries to do our bidding.
+I agree—but let us not stain our hands with unnecessary blood when we have mercenaries to do our bidding.

-Who dost thou have in mind?
+Whom dost thou have in mind?

-I shall ponder thy suggestion accordingly!
+I shall ponder thy suggestion accordingly.

 SCENE III.